AlexanderParker/clacks/README.md

 Hostname and port of a randomly chosen "alive" peer from the sender's peer list.
 This is used to grow the network organically.

+# Plugins

+Plugins are simple callbacks which execute immediately after a payload is recieved.
+Multiple plugins are are executed in the same order they were loaded.

+Plugin callbacks take three arguments:

+* **peer** - Object representing the peer which sent the payload
+* **payload** - Object representing the payload
+* **req** - request from peer
+* **res** - response to peer

+Optionally, if a plugin callback returns "false", the payload will be discarded and all further processing will end.

+    clacks1.extend(function(peer, payload, req, res) {
+      console.log(peer, payload) // Show the contents of the source peer and the incoming payload console.log(this.getPeers()) // Will show the peer list of the local node res.writeHead(200) // You can manipulate the response return false // Will prevent further processing and discard the payload (res.end() will be called automatically) })

 # Testing

 There are a number of basic test scripts in the **/test** folder.
 Refer to the **README.md** in the **/test** folder for further instruction on testing.